paulsonnenschein/php7_apache_ubuntu_setup/README.md

         FastCgiExternalServer /usr/lib/cgi-bin/php5-fcgi -host 127.0.0.1:9000 -pass-header Authorization
 </IfModule>
 ```
-But because apache thinks that /php5-fcgi is a directory it blocks it by default, so we have to delete the following block from the file:
+But Apache thinks that /php5-fcgi is a directory it blocks it by default.
+So we have to delete the following block from the file:
 ```
 <Directory />
         .........